 N95 Face Masks (disposable)

-N95 masks are have been deemed the Cadillac of face masks, and are, according to OSHA, effective in protecting against COVID-19.
-These masks are block 95% of small airborne particles.
+N95 masks have been deemed the Cadillac of face masks, and are, according to OSHA, effective in protecting against COVID-19.
+These masks block 95% of small airborne particles.
 These masks have been widely reserved for essential workers, however are becoming more available.
 Flents offers two versions under the PROTECHS® label: a foldable N95 Respirator Mask, and a round N95 Respirator Mask.
 Both comply with OSHA regulations and are NIOSH® approved.

 Surgical Face Masks (disposable)